Shandy wars - How Chandy's rivals won the day

 Whatever its merits, Whitbread Shandy failed to match the success of Shandy Bass and it just became an also-ran in the shandy market, disappearing in time along with many other brands.
 Whitbread Shandy’s packaging design and marketing certainly weren’t particularly inspired and even we can’t bring ourselves to be bothered to collect Whitbread Shandy items!

 Another marketing trick that Chandy appears to have missed was, by concentrating on the selling of shandy in bottles from the likes of pubs and clubs, to have ignored the market for selling shandy in cans from newsagents and sweetshops, a market that undoubtedly existed in the 1970s and 1980s (see all the different shandy cans pictured at the bottom of this page).
-Chandy was available in cans at some point during the 1960s, but for whatever reason Chandy appears to have discontinued the experiment by the start of the 1970s leaving the market for selling shandy in cans open to others.
+Chandy was available in cans at some points during the 1960s and 1970s, but for whatever reason it appears not to have been an area they focused much attention on, leaving the market for selling shandy in cans open to others.

 Two brands warrant special mention for succeeding in that market, Barr’s and Top Deck.